gasangw/NestJS-Interview-Questions-And-Answers/README.md

 5. ### What’s the difference between NestJS and Angular?
     Angular is a framework for building client-side applications and It provides a way to organize your frontend code using components, modules, services, etc. while NestJS is a framework for building server-side applications.
 NestJS is built on top of TypeScript and Express, and it aims to provide a more robust and scalable architecture for enterprise-level applications.
 However It's heavily inspired by Angular and shares similar concepts like modules, decorators, and dependency injection.

+6. ### Is it possible to use other languages like C++, Ruby or Python with NestJS?
+If yes, then how?
+    Yes, it is possible to use other languages with NestJS.
+NestJS is language agnostic, meaning that it can work with any language that can compile to JavaScript.
+    As for Python, Ruby, or other languages, they can't be used directly with NestJS because NestJS relies on the Node.js runtime, which executes JavaScript.
+As for Python, Ruby, or other languages, they can't be used directly with NestJS because NestJS relies on the Node.js runtime, which executes JavaScript.
+However, you can certainly build separate services in Python, Ruby, or any other language, and have them communicate with your NestJS application via HTTP, gRPC, or any other communication protocol.
+This is a common pattern in microservices architecture.

-6. ### How to declare a class as a controller in Nest.js
+7. ### How to declare a class as a controller in Nest.js

     In Nest.js we can declare a class as a controller by using the **@Controller()** decorator.
 Here is a basic example.